 What sort of kitchen cabinet should I install?

 There is a world of different types of kitchen cabinet available for you to think over and make plans about.
 Some of the popular styles include:

-Shaker style cabinets.
-Shaker style cabinets - used in a lot of Scandinavian kitchen designs - are based around a five-piece design.
-They use one large flat piece as a backing, with four smaller slats operating as a border around the cabinet door.
+- Shaker style cabinets.
+Shaker style cabinets - used in many Scandinavian kitchen designs - are based around a five-piece design.
+They use one sizeable flat piece as a backing, with four smaller slats operating as a border around the cabinet door.
 The effect is simple, clean, yet homely.

-Louvered cabinets.
+- Louvred cabinets.
 This cabinet style creates a country-style or farmhouse aesthetic.
-Louvered cabinets typically feature horizontal wooden slats, sitting in a bordered wooden frame.
-The wooden slat style is good for ventilation.
+Louvred cabinets typically feature horizontal wooden slats, sitting in a bordered wooden frame.
+The wooden slat style is suitable for ventilation.

 How expensive are kitchen cabinets?

-Prices for cupboards and racks — not including the labor cost to install kitchen cabinets — can vary enormously.
-An inexpensive fit-out for a small kitchen can be bought from as little as $200.
-But that, of course, can increase exponentially once the size of the kitchen increases, and once the quality of the materials increases.
-Even an IKEA kitchen pack can cost around $500 or more if it includes hardwood materials.
-The cost to install IKEA kitchen cabinets also vary depending on how difficult the piece is to build.
-There are some that can be done on your own, but others require drilling and lifting.
+The cost of buying kitchen cabinets - not including the cost of kitchen cabinet installation - can vary enormously.
+An inexpensive fit-out for a small kitchen can be procured from as little as £1,700.
+But that can increase exponentially once the size of the kitchen and the quality of the materials increases.
+Even an IKEA kitchen pack can cost around £4,000or more if it includes hardwood materials.

 The amount you’ll want to spend will, of course, depend on your capacity to pay and your priorities.
 But keep in mind that buying the cabinetry materials and packs is only one part of what you’ll have to pay.
 Unless you’re doing the job yourself, you’ll also have to cover the cost of removing your existing cabinetry and installing the new cabinets.